SaeidDaliriSusefi/Air-Temperature-Monitoring/README.md

 Trend Analysis : Apply the Mann-Kendall trend test to detect statistically significant increases or decreases in temperature over time.

+Country Name Selection :  Select a country by name to automatically load and display its national boundary

 Visualization : Generate time series plots, spatial maps, and clustered regions to better understand spatial and temporal temperature patterns.